CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 featured: false
 draft: false

+# Album image descriptions
+# Annoyingly, this doesn't support the `alt_text` field, so I'm using captions
+# instead
+gallery_item:
+  - album: zen-case
+    image: front.jpg
+    caption: "An image of the Zen's carrying case lying flat next to a Bose case.
+The Zen's case is about 4 cm shorter."
+  - album: zen-case
+    image: side.jpg
+    caption: "An image of the Zen's carrying case lying on its side next to a Bose case.
+The Zen's case is about 4 cm shorter."

+  - album: zen-measured
+    image: ruler-left.jpg
+    caption: "An image of the right half of the Zen with a ruler lying to the left of it.
+There are green lines added to the image to help show the height being around 9.5cm."
+  - album: zen-measured
+    image: ruler-right.jpg
+    caption: "An image of the right half of the Zen with a ruler lying to the right of it.
+There are green lines added to the image to help show the max height being around 9.5cm and the min height being around 5.7cm."
+  - album: zen-measured
+    image: ruler-top.jpg
+    caption: "An image of the right half of the Zen with a ruler lying above it.
+              There are green lines added to the image to help show the length being around 13.7cm."
+  - album: zen-measured
+    image: ruler-under.jpg
+    caption: "An image of the right half of the Zen with a ruler lying physically underneath it.
+Although the rounded edges and shadows make it difficult to see, the board seems to have a length of around 13.7cm."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.